varonissoc/CiscoUmbrellaSuspiciousConnection/README.md

 ## Inspiration

-* Desire to protect our network in the face of rising of ransomware and malware attacks.
+* Desire to protect our network in the face of rising of ransomware and malware attacks
-* Challenges associated with incident triage and alert fatigue.
+* Challenges associated with incident triage and alert fatigue
-* Challenges balancing incident response with other projects and tasks in a small team.
+* Challenges balancing incident response with other projects and tasks in a small team
-* Reducing incident response times for potential critical incidents.
+* Reducing incident response times for potential critical incidents

 ## What it does